cpbl/pystata-MOVED-TO-GITLAB/README.md

-There are three repostories
+There are three repositories

 pystata
 cpbl-tables
 cpblUtilities

-now populated on my github page (cpbl) which, along with a file cpblDefaults.py (a version of which is in pystata) make a minimal set of stuff to run the pystata-demo.py program in pystata repository.
+now populated on my github account (cpbl) which, along with a file cpblDefaults.py (a version of which is in pystata) make a minimal set of stuff to run the pystata-demo.py program in pystata repository.

-As you will see, making this code open is a big step because it's a decade of personalized kludges, with some very useful tools interspersed. :)
+As you will see, making this code open is a bit bold because it's a decade of personalized kludges (messy), with some useful tools interspersed. :)

 Here's the idea of one component of pystata, the latexRegressionClass:

-I write regression commands like in a do file, but with some extra annotation.
+I write regression commands like in a Stata do-file, but with some extra annotation.
 E.g. lines like the following could preceed a regression call

 *name:Full model